Discover how starting grief & loss counseling can support your own journey toward a happier, more fulfilling life.

 Look for a confirmation email in your inbox shortly.
 We'll help find you a provider and guide you through everything you should know about starting care at Thriveworks.

-My go-to approach for helping people in grief & loss counseling is to assess the nature of the loss and the impact the loss is having on the person, then tailor what they need to specifics regarding the loss.
-All of those factors greatly impact what may best assist the client, so it is important to collect that information, preferably in a conversational manner that feels more connecting for a client.
+My go-to approach for helping people in grief & loss counseling is to assess the nature of the loss and the impact the loss is having on the person then to tailor what they need to specifics regarding the loss.
+All of those factors greatly impact what may best assist the client, so it is important to collect that information, preferably in a conversational manner so that it feels more connecting for a client.
 I have found that it is usually important to provide certain psychoeducation about grief and loss to the client so that they have a realistic understanding of what to expect and can be more realistic and compassionate to themselves.
-I then work with them on how to process the loss based on their unique circumstances
+I then work with them on how to process the loss based on their unique circumstances.

 I teach the following tools in grief & loss counseling:

-Clients can supplement their time in grief & loss counseling with reading, listening, or viewing material that is helpful for them in acknowledging and working to accept the loss.
+Clients can supplement their time in grief & loss counseling with reading, listening, or viewing material that is helpful for them in acknowledging and working to accept the loss and to find a way to have a life without their loved one physically present in the same way they were before.
 For instance, reading sections of a spiritual, philosophical, or religious text that is meaningful to the person, watching videos of others who have had similar losses, or listening to podcasts or audiobooks on what has helped people grieve.
 It is crucial to remember that people grieve in different ways.
-It can be helpful to hear how others do it, but is important to not expect any two people to do it the same way.Also, remembering a loved one and moments shared is okay, but living in the past is not.
-So, making sure clients are walking that line of reminiscing without living in the past and are taking steps to move forward.
-Moving forward does not involve forgetting their loved one, but does need to involve finding ways to engage in the present.
+It can be helpful to hear how others do it but is important to not expect any two people to do it the same way.
+Also, remembering a loved one and moments shared is okay, but living in the past is not.
+So, making sure they are walking that line of reminiscing without living in the past and are taking steps to move forward.
+Moving forward does not involve forgetting their loved one but does need to involve finding ways to engage in the present.

 Grief and loss counseling helps people grieve difficult losses including the death of a loved one, the loss of a job, or the end of a relationship.
 It helps people navigate their grief process and eventually accept, understand, and move forward from their loss.
 Thriveworks grief therapists in Birmingham, AL have specific experience, training, and skills that enable them to best support grieving individuals.